StanfordLegion/regent-lang.org/tutorial/00_hello_world.md

 Lua is permitted to call into Regent.
 After this call, execution begins at `main` and proceeds through the Regent program.

-In our example, `main` calls `hello_world`, which calls `c.printf`, which prints a line to the standard output of the program.
+In our example, `main` calls `hello_world`, which calls `format.println`, which prints a line to the standard output of the program.

 The `start` call *does not return*.
 Furthermore, the Lua execution environment used to compile the Regent program is also unavailable